Tripura elections 2018: Dy CM Jishnu Deb Burman wins Charilam seat

 After the death of Ramendra Narayan Debbarma on February 11, the CPI(M) had fielded Palash Debbarma from the seat.
 However, on Friday, the party withdrew his candidature alleging large-scale post-poll violence in the constituency.

-The election in 59 seats for the 60-member Assembly was held on February 18.
+The election of 59 seats for the 60-member Assembly was held on February 18.
 The BJP and the Indigenous People's Front of Tripura (IPFT) combine swept to power in the state winning 43 out of the 59 seats for which elections were held.

 (With agency inputs)